-Below you can find a complete list of Dutch animals.
-We currently track 142 animals in Netherlands and are adding more every day!
+Below you can find a list of types of animals in the Netherlands.
+We currently track 249 animals in Netherlands and are adding more every day!

 The lion is widely regarded as a national symbol of the Netherlands.
 Although lions haven’t existed in Western Europe for thousands of years, this animal was a popular regal symbol of strength and power throughout European history.
 It has been a part of the country’s coat of arms since its independence in the 16th and 17th centuries.
 In addition, the black-tailed godwit is the official national bird of the Netherlands.
 It is a long-legged, long-billed migratory bird that wades into the water to feed.

-Despite its small size and high population density, the Netherlands has plenty of national parks and nature reserves for wildlife lovers to enjoy.
-More than 20 of them are scattered around the country’s diverse ecosystems.
+Despite its small size and high population density, the country has plenty of national parks and nature reserves for wildlife lovers to enjoy native animals of the Netherlands.
+More than 20 of them cover the country’s diverse ecosystems.
 De Alde Feanen National Park in Gelderland preserves some 4,000 hectares of lakes, grasslands, and peat bogs in which you can find more than a hundred species of breeding birds.
 De Maasduinen National Park and De Zoom-Kalmthoutse Heide Cross-Border Park are also good sources of woodpeckers, falcons, hawks, nightjars, harriers, and much more.

 The Utrechtse Heuvelrug National Park near the center of the country boasts a crazy amount of glacially-shaped forests, meadows, and lakes inhabited by deer, foxes, woodpeckers, and birds of prey.
 De Maasduinen National Park, located in the country’s southeast region of Limburg, has a rich selection of wildlife, including beavers, bats, toads, snakes, sand lizards, butterflies, dragonflies, and birds.